henk717/llamacpp-for-kobold/README.md

 - You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
 For info, please check `koboldcpp.exe --help`

 ### Improving Performance
-- **(Nivida Only) GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas` flag, make sure you select the correct .exe with CUDA support.
+- **(Nvidia Only) GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas` flag, make sure you select the correct .exe with CUDA support.
 - **Any GPU Acceleration**: As a slightly slower alternative, try CLBlast with `--useclblast` flags for a slightly slower but more GPU compatible speedup.
 - **GPU Layer Offloading**: Want even more speedup?
 Combine one of the above GPU flags with `--gpulayers` to offload entire layers to the GPU! **Much faster, but uses more VRAM**.
 Experiment to determine number of layers to offload, and reduce by a few if you run out of memory.
 - **Increasing Context Size**: Try `--contextsize 4096` to 2x your context size! without much perplexity gain.
 Note that you'll have to increase the max context in the Kobold Lite UI as well (click and edit the number text field).